-Since 2016, the Royal Studies Journal has featured two prizes - one for the best new book in the field and another to recognize new research from students and early career scholars.
+Since 2016, the Royal Studies Journal has featured two prizes - one for the best new book in the field and another to recognize new research from graduate students and early career scholars.
 The prizes were initially sponsored by Canterbury Christchurch University and are now sponsored by Winchester University Press.
-From 2020, the RSJ is moving to a biennial scheme, alternating between the book and article prizes in order to increase the number of entries eligible for nomination by extending the time period for works under consideration.
+From 2020, the RSJ moved to a biennial scheme, alternating between the book and article prizes in order to increase the number of entries eligible for nomination by extending the time period for works under consideration.

+Please complete the nomination form (see link below).
 Fill out the form and when you are finished click the save icon on the menu bar to save a copy of your nomination.
-Then email your saved nomination form to the editor at firstname.lastname@example.org.
+Then email your saved nomination form, along with a copy of the article or chapter in PDF or Word format to the editor at firstname.lastname@example.org.

 Completed nominations must be submitted by email no later than 31 March 2021 to email@example.com - your nomination form will then be considered by the prize awarding committee.